CBD Oil: CBD from Industrial Hemp vs CBD from Medical Cannabis

-In comparison, the Illinois Department of Agricultural demands that each batch of medical cannabis be tested in an approved laboratory to ensure it’s free of microbiological contaminants, mycotoxins, pesticides or residual solvents.
+In comparison, the Illinois Department of Agriculture demands that each batch of medical cannabis be tested in an approved laboratory to ensure it is free of microbiological contaminants, mycotoxins, pesticides, or residual solvents.
 In addition, a detailed lab report on percentage-by-weight of THC, CBD and other active ingredients is provided to the end consumer.

 Why is CBD from Dispensaries More Effective?